skeetidot/milwaukee-sanborn-discovery-db/README.md

 -	Access the correct historic map sheet in the library’s collection based on an overlaid index
 -	Search for locations either by address or landmark
 -	Contribute information about historic businesses or landmarks

+View a demo of the app at https://www.youtube.com/watch?v=zSWXJdqJQ74

+Access a search version of the site at http://webgis.uwm.edu/agsl/sanborn/